yogeshwar607/shreemoryacabs/REVIEW_GENERATION_SYSTEM.md

 ```
 🙏 Hi [CustomerName],

-Thank you for choosing GreenEVCabs for your [Route] trip!
+Thank you for choosing Shree Morya Cabs for your [Route] trip!

 ✅ How was your experience with our electric cab service?